1050913/GitHub-assessment/README.md

 # GitHub-assessment

 ✞ ☎
-This repository contains an analysis of git usage through time .
+This repository contains my answer to question 3 of the GitHub assessment.
 To run this analysis use the following command :
 ```
 Rscript src/make - plot .
 R